Immain/Hive-Social-App/README.md

 ## Summary

-- Master Next.js 13.4 with Server Side Rendering
-- Learn MongoDB handling of complex schemas, multiple data population
-- Create beautiful layouts with TailwindCSS
+Welcome to Hive Social, the buzzing hub of Panda's Hangout Gaming Community!
+Built Using Next.JS 13, embrace the Panda spirit and become a part of our dynamic gaming family.
+Jump in, level up, and let's create gaming memories together!

+## In-Use
-- Use Clerk for authentication
+- Clerk for authentication
-- Handle file uploads with UploadThing
+- File uploads with UploadThing
-- Explore Shadcn components
+- Shadcn components
-- Listen to real-time events with webhooks
+- Real-time events with webhooks
-- Understand middleware, API actions, and authorization
+- Middleware, API actions, and authorization
-- Explore & integrate new Next.js layout route groups
+- Next.js layout route groups
-- Validate data with Zod
+- Zod Data Validation
-- Manage forms with react hook form
+- Forms with react hook form
-- Create reusable components
+- Reusable components
-- Build a solid application architecture
-- Deploy the application and more!